Bignotto/SecondApp/daily_log.md

 Starting to use GitHub.
 It is about time for me to learn about branches and pull requests.
 It is way more easier than I thought.

+### 2018/05/31

+Starting a new branch for implementing platform persistence.

 Some ToDos:
 - [x] delete expired tokens automaticaly
 - [ ] explain better the token strategy inside the README file